Book Summer Camps in Winter

 If you’re familiar with the Rocks, Pebbles and Sand story, it’s best to think of the last minute activities your plan during summer as the sand in your jar.

 During the summer, you will find some activities that are highly flexible.
 For example, you may have an amusement park nearby.
 Or you may have another city that your family would like to visit that is only a few hours away.
 Or maybe you have some fun activities in your own city that you’ve been itching to explore.
-These are perfect example of events that you can plan during the summer.
+These are the perfect examples of events that you can plan during the summer.

 This planning method allows you to adjust based on weather, finances, health, mood, and other planned activities.